arahangua/uzh-uniswap/README.md

      ```
      For V3, the commands might be slightly different, so always check the official documentation.
    - **Deploy Contracts:**
-     - **Factory and Router:** You need to deploy at least the Factory and Router contracts from the chosen Uniswap version to your custom Ethereum chain.
-Use deployment scripts similar to the ERC20 deployment script (see below), adapting them for the Uniswap Factory and Router contracts.
-You will find deployment scripts or instructions within the Uniswap repositories themselves or their documentation.
+     - **Factory and Router:** You need to deploy at least the Factory and Router contracts from the chosen Uniswap version to your custom Ethereum chain. **You will need to find deployment scripts or instructions within the Uniswap repositories or their documentation and adapt them to your Hardhat setup.** Example deployment scripts for ERC20 tokens are provided later in this guide, which you can use as a template.
      - **WETH (Wrapped ETH):**  For Uniswap V2, you will also need to deploy a WETH contract if you don't have one already on your network.
 Uniswap V2 periphery repository usually includes a WETH deployment script.
 For V3, WETH is also typically required.
    - **Note Contract Addresses:** After deploying the Factory, Router, and WETH (if applicable) contracts, note down their contract addresses.
 You will need these addresses in later steps and in your scripts.